Israel presses forward on two fronts and reports 8 combat deaths as fears of a wider war mount

 The Israeli military did not immediately respond to a request for comment.

-Residents said Israel had carried out heavy airstrikes as its ground forces staged an incursion into three neighborhoods in Khan Younis.
-Mahmoud al-Razd, who had four relatives among those killed, described heavy destruction and said first responders had struggled to reach destroyed homes.
+Residents said Israel had carried out heavy airstrikes as its ground forces staged an incursion into three neighborhoods of Khan Younis.
+Mahmoud al-Razd, whose four relatives were killed, described heavy destruction and said first responders had struggled to reach destroyed homes.

 “The explosions and shelling were massive,” he told The Associated Press.
 “Many people are thought to be under the rubble, and no one can retrieve them.”

-Israel carried out a weekslong offensive earlier this year in Khan Younis that left much of Gaza's second-largest city in ruins.
+Israel carried out a weekslong offensive earlier this year in Khan Younis that left much of the city in ruins.
 Over the course of the war, Israeli forces have repeatedly returned to areas of Gaza as militants have regrouped.

 On Oct.
 7, Hamas-led militants killed some 1,200 people, mostly civilians, and took around 250 hostage.
 Some 100 have not yet been released, around 65 of whom are believed to be alive.

-Israel's retaliatory offensive has killed over 41,000 Palestinians, according to the Health Ministry, which does not say how many were fighters but says a little more than half were women and children.
+Israel's retaliatory offensive has killed over 41,000 Palestinians, according to the Gaza Health Ministry, which does not differentiate between fighters and civilians but says more than half were women and children.
 The military says it has killed over 17,000 militants, without providing evidence.

 Iran fires missiles to avenge attacks on militant allies